jamesbdunlop/jamesbdunlop.github.io/_posts/cube/2019-09-15-inversekinematics.md

 essentially the same, and once you get a "handle" on it you'll be setting up `IK` a lot (or using a tool to do it for you).

-Maya has a few flavours of `IK solvers`;
+Maya has a few flavours of `IK solvers` and you're going to need to do some study to learn what each do etc;

 - `SingleChain` solver
 - `RotatePlane` solver
 - `Spring` solver

-Each solver each behaving slightly differently (for you to research and play with.)
 *There is also a splineIK approach that uses a `curve(`spline`) to drive the `joint chain`.*

 Here is our Cube (with more `subdivision`s to show the `deformation` clearer)